AssetMantle/documentation/markdowns/AssetMantle_Whitepaper.md

 ### 5.4.
 Resource Optimization
 The Byzantine and Crash Fault-Tolerant system achieve their tolerance through replication of tasks on multiple nodes.
 This implies that the cost to perform a task also increases with the level of tolerance offered by the system.
 A different application may require different levels of fault tolerance.
 The described platform allows flexibility with the level of fault tolerance a dApp might need by segregating them to separate sovereign chains, instead of running all of the apps in one chain at the highest security level possible sacrificing scalability.
 This leads to resource optimization based on the level of security required for a business use-case.

-* Cost: The transaction fees incentivizes a proposer to pick a transaction when the transaction mempool is larger than the transactions that can fit in block size.
+* **Cost:** The transaction fees incentivizes a proposer to pick a transaction when the transaction mempool is larger than the transactions that can fit in block size.
 In one chain for all dApps approach if a business depends on a mission-critical transaction to be processed they will have to spend extra fees to get a transaction processed.
 Other dApps that do not produce enough economic output to justify the transaction fees may be indefinitely halted in such scenarios.
 All the dApps should not depend on all the nodes to replicate the transaction.
 The described architecture allows a dApp to define the level of replication and fault tolerance required while segregating from other dApp operation influences.
 This allows for reduced transaction processing costs with predictable

-* Compute: All the nodes of the proposed distributed system engage in separate tasks with limited replication with no compute being spent on the wasteful leader election process.
+* **Compute:** All the nodes of the proposed distributed system engage in separate tasks with limited replication with no compute being spent on the wasteful leader election process.
 This brings down the compute resources required to validate a dApp down to basic server hardware with no dependence on complex hardware solutions like ASICs and graphic cards with 100s of processor cores.

-* Storage: Storage is one of the most critical resources in single-chain multi dApp applications since the 1 Byte of storage used by the app translates to 1*N bytes effectively used on all the nodes in such a system.
+* **Storage:** Storage is one of the most critical resources in single-chain multi dApp applications since the 1 Byte of storage used by the app translates to 1*N bytes effectively used on all the nodes in such a system.
 By reducing the amount of replication in the system, the proposed architecture reduces the storage requirements for running a dApp allowing dApps to store a lot more data immutably on the chain itself.

 ### 5.5.
-Identity & Credential management
+Identity & Credential Management
 One of the biggest blockers to the mass adoption of blockchain has been the trivial but risk-prone task of cryptographic key management.
 This has prevented numerous use cases like the usage of blockchain for payments at a mass level or institutional adoption for asset management.
 One of the key innovations of the AssetMantle Node architecture is the replacement of cryptographic keys as identity with an issued identity system, called interIdentity.

 InterIdentity allows each dApp to issue identities to the users, that serve as usernames for web applications.
 These identities are interoperable across the platform making it possible for other dApps to accept them as a user identity too instead of onboarding the users afresh, like OAuth.
 This enables the users to maintain a single identity across dApps giving a standard definition that is accepted across these dApps.